jfree/jekyll-now/_posts/2020-11-16-open-source-libraries.md

 title: Open Source Libraries - Current Versions
 ---

 I'm maintaining a number of open source Java libraries on [Github](https://github.com/jfree).
-All but JFreeChart now have modular versions.
+I have created modular versions for all of them, except JFreeChart (which will take some more time).
 Here is a summary of the latest version numbers, with the non-modular versions in the JDK8+ column and the modular versions in the JDK11+ column.

 Library                                                     | Description                           | JDK8+ (non-modular) | JDK11+ (modular)